How to Get From Dubrovnik to Hvar

-There are 3 ways to get from Dubrovnik to Hvar.
-You can choose between the direct ferry, ferry via split, car ferry via drvenik.
-The most affordable option is by ferry via split, starting from $32.
-The fastest route is by direct ferry (3h 5m).
+There are three ways to travel the 235 km distance from Dubrovnik to Hvar.
+You can choose between the ferry, ferry via Split, and car ferry via Drvenik.

 If you’re travelling during the high season (June-August), you shouldn’t have difficulty getting from Dubrovnik to Hvar.